 Q7.
 What is the expected timeline for completing the merger?

-We will need to hold two formal member meetings, and are planning some member consultation events beforehand.
+We will need to hold two formal member meetings, and are planning some member Q&A and information session events beforehand.
 These will all take place in November and early December.
 Legal completion is anticipated in early 2026, subject to regulatory approvals.
+After then, as noted in Question 6, there will be a carefully phased process of integration to ensure the merger achieves all the synergies and benefits and other opportunities that it promises.
+This will likely take 2 – 3 years to ensure all the benefits of the merger are fully realised.

 Q8.
 What does Central Co-op do well which could be further developed in an enlarged Society if the merger was successful?